-The maximum amount of time (in seconds) to spend processing a single input file or document.
-If the timeout is reached, Eduction stops processing and returns any results that were found.
-In most cases the default timeout is not reached, but it can prevent Eduction running for a long time with abnormal documents.
+The maximum number of seconds to spend processing a single input file or document.
+When it reaches the timeout, Eduction stops processing and returns any results that were found.
+In most cases Eduction does not reach the default timeout, but it can prevent Eduction running for a long time with abnormal documents.

-Туре: Integer

-Default: 300
+Туре: Integer Default: 300

 Required: No

 Configuration Section: Eduction

 Example: RequestTimeout=120

-See Also: MatchTimeout, on page 313
+See Also: MatchTimeout, on page 327